 The August 23 east coast earthquake measured 5.8 on the Richter scale.
 Officials re-opened the Main Hall two days later on Sunday afternoon.
 According to a Union Station spokesperson, workers will begin more repairs in the Main Hall.

 Fortunately, the falling plaster did not seriously injure the restaurant worker at Union Station.
 When invitees suffer injuries on another person’s property, there are premises liability laws to hold property owners responsible.
 Were you at Union Station during the earthquake or when the plaster fell from the ceiling last month?
+Contact us today for a free consultation.

 Approved by attorney Roger Johnson